swasan90/api-generator-ang-authentication/README.md

         npm install
 4. The above step 3 installs the required dependencies to run this application.

-## IP Address of the Docker Engine (!!!!Important for Connecting the Client)
-a.
-Make note of docker machine by running this below command in the docker terminal window:
-$ docker-machine ip
-b.
-Update the following file with the IP retrieved from docker
-    File to be updated: {APP_ROOT_DIR}/environments/environment.ts
-    Property to be updated: "api_url".
-     After updating, your api_url value should look like this: "http://192.168.99.100/api/", the ip address may differs based on your container

 5. Once the above steps completes, run the following command to start application.
     $ ng serve --port 4210
     This should run the application on http://localhost:4210 or whichever port it says on the terminal.